Kubernetes in Depth — Storage, Security, and Advanced Features

 Authentication

-X.509 certificates: Used for client authentication, typically managed by kubeadm.
+X.509 certificates: For client authentication, often managed by kubeadm.

-Service Accounts: Provide identities for Pods to interact with the API.
+Service Accounts: Identities for Pods to interact with the API.

 Authorization